JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 ```

 The output-checking side is the mirror image: a `@sim_output` reads the
-DUT's output stream and comparesg each byte against the packet the input
+DUT's output stream and compares each byte against the packet the input
 side generated earlier.

 Both styles replaced "scan the log for `ERROR`" with a hard pass/fail